malinlarsson/courses/ngsintro/1709/labs/linux-intro.md

 $ tail -n 23 /sw/courses/ngsintro/linux_additional-files/large_file
 ```

-##9.
-Wildcards
+## 9. Wildcards
-Sometimes (most time really) you have many files.
+Sometimes (most of the time really) you have many files.
 So many that it would take you a day just to type all their names.
 This is where **wildcards** saves the day.
-The wildcard symbol in Linux is the star sign, * , and it means literally **anything**.
+The wildcard symbol in Linux is the star sign, `*` , and it means literally **anything**.
-Say that you want to move all the files which has names starting with sample_1_ and the rest of the name doesn't matter.
+Say that you want to move all the files which has names starting with `sample_1_` and the rest of the name doesn't matter.
-You want all the files belonging to sample_1.
+You want all the files belonging to `sample_1`.
 Then you could use the wildcard to represent the rest of the name:

 **(don't run this command, it's just an example)**